aselahemantha/Halo/README.md

 # Halo - Location Alarm App

 Halo is a production-ready Android application that allows users to set location-based alarms.
-It uses Geofencing technology to trigger a full-screen alarm notification, sound, and vibration when the user enters a specified radius of a destination.
-The app is built with modern Android development practices, including Jetpack Compose and Material 3.
+It uses Geofencing technology to trigger a full-screen alarm notification, sound, and vibration when the user interacts with a specified radius of a destination.
+Built with modern Android development practices like Jetpack Compose, Material 3, Hilt, and Room, Halo makes sure you never miss your stop.

 ## 📱 Features

--   **Location-Based Alarms**: Set alarms by dropping a pin on a map.
+-   **Location-Based Alarms**: Set up precise alarms by dropping a pin on an interactive map.
+-   **Configurable Triggers**: Choose whether the alarm triggers when you **Arrive** (Enter), **Leave** (Exit), or **Stay** (Dwell) at a location.
--   **Customizable Radius**: Adjust the trigger radius from 100m to 5km.
+-   **Customizable Radius**: Adjust the trigger radius smoothly from 100m up to 5km.
+-   **Schedule & Repetition**: Set specific days of the week and time windows (e.g., only trigger between 8 AM - 5 PM) for each alarm to be active.
+-   **Home Screen Widget**: View active alarm count and quickly access the Add Alarm screen using the Jetpack Glance widget.
+-   **Backup & Restore**: Easily export your alarms to a JSON file and import them back on any device.
+-   **Share Alarm**: Share your alarm configuration with others via a generated QR code or a `halo://alarm` deep link.
--   **Background Monitoring**: Reliable geofencing even when the app is closed.
+-   **Background Monitoring**: Reliable geofencing using Android Location Services, even when the app is closed.
+-   **Auto-Resume on Boot**: WorkManager ensures your active alarms are seamlessly re-registered after a device restart.
--   **High-Priority Alerts**: Full-screen notification with sound and vibration to wake you up.
+-   **High-Priority Alerts**: Full-screen notifications with custom notification channels, sound, and vibration patterns to ensure you wake up.
+-   **Localization (i18n)**: Fully externalized string resources ready for multi-language support.
--   **Modern UI**: Beautiful Material 3 design with Dark Mode and Dynamic Color support.
+-   **Modern UI**: Beautiful Jetpack Compose UI with Material 3, supporting light and dark themes.
--   **Location Management**: Enable/Disable alarms easily from the home screen.

 ## 🛠 Tech Stack